 What happens if the parties' interests are different, which is almost always the case?
 For example, a dual agent may try to talk the seller into taking less money for the home, knowing that the potential buyer can't afford the full asking price, and not wanting to continue marketing the home until a better offer comes along.

 In the vast majority of states, an agent can represent both a buyer and seller only with the parties' full knowledge and consent.
 In fact, most states have standard real estate forms where an agent must explain if he or she is acting as a dual agent in the transaction.
 Also, in most states, an agent's real estate license may be suspended or revoked if he acts as dual agent without both parties' knowledge and consent.
 Most states also have laws or rules stating what a dual agent's duties are to both parties.

 Questions for Your Attorney

-- Is there a way to check if an agent's license has ever been suspended or if it's still valid?
+- Is there a way to check whether an agent's license has ever been suspended or whether it's still valid?

 - Can you review this contract that I'm about to sign retaining the services of a real estate agent to see whether it contains anything to which I should object?